data-lessons/library-git-DEPRECATED/Git_lesson.md

 ~~~

 This is telling us that we are on the master branch (more on this later) and that we have nothing to commit (nothing to save changes from).
 If we use list directory we can see currently we don't have any files to track.
-Lets change that an add a txt file.
+Let's change that by adding a txt file.
+Touch allows us to create an empty file.

 ~~~
 $ ls
 $ touch git_test.txt
 ~~~

 We now have a txt file.
-If we try git status again we will get the following
+If we try git status again, we will get the following

 ~~~
 $ git status